What are the common causes of Birth Trauma Resolution & PTSD?

 · Loss of volition – an act of making a choice or decision.

-· Feeling of having lost control of their birth.
+· Feelings of having lost control of their birth.

 · Feeling humiliated.